The Horror of Philosophy - Eugene Thacker

 “Let him deceive me as much as he wishes, he will never bring it about that I am nothing as long as I think I am something.
 Thus, having weighed up everything adequately, it must finally be state that this proposition ‘I am, I exist’ is necessarily true whenever it is stated by me or conceived in my mind.”
 Descartes

-The reason cited for being scared of the dark is a mystical one…the confrontation of god versus evil, light versus dark and Thacker takes us on a tour of various thinkers, starting off with Georges Bataille and working backwards taking in the arguments of Goethe and Schopenhauer, through to the idea of black being both a colour and non-colour.
+The reason cited for being scared of the dark is a mystical one…the confrontation of good versus evil, light versus dark and Thacker takes us on a tour of various thinkers, starting off with Georges Bataille and working backwards taking in the arguments of Goethe and Schopenhauer, through to the idea of black being both a colour and non-colour.
 “Black is the colour of ink, oil, crows, mourning, and outer space.
 Black is not just one colour among others, and neither is it one element or material among others.
 Black bathes all things in an absence, makes apparent an opacity, evaporates all the nuances of shadow and light.”

 “Above all, black says this: I don’t bother you – don’t bother me.”
 Yamamoto